 - The next step is to install the WordPress software on your new domain.
 Login to your Bluehost cPanel and there, under the software section, you will see an option to install WordPress.
 Just click on it, follow the setup instructions, and let the magic begin.

-- Congratulations – Your new WordPress blog must be now live.
+- Congratulations – Your new WordPress blog must be live now.
 You can now login to your new WordPress blog following this link: https://yourdomainname/wp-login.php

 That’s it.
 You now have started a blog of your own.
 Heartiest congratulations for this achievement!
 Go ahead and write your first blog post!